qmacro/qmacro.github.io/src/posts/2020-03-24-code-at-home.md

 ---
 layout: post
 title: Let's learn to "Code at Home"
+permalink: /blog/posts/2020/03/24/code-at-home/
 ---

-_This post provides information on the simple Code at Home initiative - what it is and what you need to join in.
-The canonical URL for this post is [bit.ly/code-at-home](https://bit.ly/code-at-home)_.
+_This post provides information on the simple Code at Home initiative - what it is and what you need to join in._

 - Episodes on Mondays and Fridays at 15:30 UK time.
 - Last episode in this first series will be Ep.20 on Mon 18 May.